4GeeksAcademy/machine-learning-content/export/random-variables.md

 **Binomial Random Variable**

-The *Binomial Distribution* with parameters n and p is the discrete probability distribution of the number of successes in a sequence of n independent experiments.
-It is frequently used to model the number of successes in a sample of size n drawn with replacement from a population of size N.
+The *Binomial Distribution* with parameters $n$ and $p$ is the discrete probability distribution of the number of successes in a sequence of $n$ independent experiments.
+It is frequently used to model the number of successes in a sample of size $n$ drawn with replacement from a population of size $N$.

 Binomial probability distributions help us to understand the likelihood of rare events and to set probable expected ranges.